-During the first six months of the project, the first version, of dissemination and communication plan activities, has been presented.
+During the first six months of the project, the first version of the dissemination and communication activities plan was presented.
 In parallel, the initial Living Lab (LL) activities planning has been presented in D9.1 "Living Lab Setup and Activities Planning".
-After the second semester of the project, this plan was updated and the results are presented in this report, along with the executed activities during that period.
-Following the same procedure, in the next periods, the actions during the implementation phase of both dissemination and communication activities and the living lab activities, will be presented in the updated versions of this deliverable.
+After the second semester of the project this initial plan was updated and along with the executed activities during that period, presented in the second version of the deliverable, namely D9.6.
+In this present 3rd version of the deliverable (D9.7), the activities carried out between month 13 and up to month 24 are being reported.
+Until the end of the project, two more versions are expected to be drafted covering the implemented activities of the respective periods until the project ends.
 Moreover, any adaptation or redesign in the initial plan is going to be also analyzed.
 The schematic illustration timeline of the updated versions is presented in Figure 1, while the process and interconnections between deliverables is illustrated in the following Figure 2.